 - Confirmation of a clean credit check, lien search, and docket search on the original annuitant to verify that the structured settlement payments can be transferred free and clear.

 - Confirmation by the insurance carrier via acknowledgement or stipulation agreement of the court ordered transfer of the payments.

 - Examination of the transfer and assignment documents to ensure that all right, title, and interest in the cash flows are conveyed absolutely and irrevocably to the purchaser.

 - Preparation of Absolute Assignment of Cash Flows

 A thorough legal review checklist with case-specific findings is included in each Closing Book.
 The Closing Book is supplied to the agent and purchaser two days before the purchaser is expected to fund the transaction, allowing ample time for review.

 Clich Here for a sample redacted closing book showing the entire transaction from a sample case.

 Within two business days of receipt of the Closing Book, the purchaser must sign and return the Absolute Assignment of Cash Flows and wire the purchase price.
 Upon mutual execution of the Absolute Assignment and our receipt of the purchaser’s funds, full title is transferred and the transaction is closed and funded.

 For clients purchasing multiple SMA’s we prepare a summary table showing your annual income amounts from all your SMA’s for easy planning.
 A sample is HERE.

-Occasionally there are deals that are sold that remain on the list a few days.
-We do our best to keep inventory updated and live, but if there’s one you like, it’s always good to call or email to reserve and/or verify availability.
+Inventory turns over regularly so if there’s one you like, it’s always good to call or email to reserve and/or verify availability.
 It’s best not to hesitate.